Quorum: Indiana (2011)

-Oregon (2019)
+Oregon (2001, 2019–2023)

+In 2001, Democratic members of the House of Representatives staged a five-day walkout over redistricting.
+Then-Representative Mark Hass participated in the walkout and later noted that although the tactic worked, Democrats "got beaten up pretty hard."

 Beginning in May 2019, Republican state senators in Oregon made a series of walkouts in opposition to an emissions trading bill.
 On 20 June 2019, Gov. Kate Brown authorized the Oregon State Police to bring back the senators, who had left the Oregon State Capitol to bust the needed quorum.
 State Sen. Brian Boquist said that he told the state police superintendent to "send bachelors and come heavily armed.
 I'm not going to be a political prisoner in the state of Oregon.
 It's just that simple."

+In 2022, Oregon voters approved Measure 113 which disqualified members who were absent unexcused for more than 10 legislative days from running for reelection.
+During the 2023 legislative session, there was another walkout by the Republican state senators which led to the disqualification of 10 members.
+Their disqualification was later upheld by the State Supreme Court in 2024.

+Germany (2012)

+On June 15, 2012, opposition members of the Bundestag boycotted a procedural vote to delay the first reading of a controversial childcare subsidy.
+When the vote was completed, the roll showed that only 211 members were present in the chamber, 100 short of the quorum threshold.
+Due to the lack of quorum, Bundestag Vice President Petra Pau ended the legislative session about 3 hours earlier than expected.
+Members of the government criticized the event as an "affront" and "unprecedented".
+They condemned the opposition members who participated for engaging in "dirty tricks" to delay the vote.